 A literature search was conducted using the internet and in particular, PubMed.
-Topics searched included dental caries and fluorosis, bioavailability of fluoride and other adverse effects.
+Topics searched included dental caries and fluorosis, acidic beverages and dental erosion, bioavailability of fluoride and other adverse effects.
 The search for evidence for dental caries and fluorosis was primarily restricted to articles from Australia and New Zealand.
 However, international studies were reviewed where relevant.
 Dental experts in Australia and New Zealand also highlighted key papers for review.

-The majority of the studies reviewed on dental evidence were cross sectional studies, with some case-control studies.
+The majority of the studies reviewed on dental caries and fluorosis were cross sectional studies, with some case-control studies.
 Some systematic reviews on water fluoridation were also reviewed.

-Many of the studies examining the evidence of dental caries and dental fluorosis had some limitations which included one or more of the following:
+These studies had some limitations which included one or more of the following:

-- no national data for Australia or New Zealand; - reviewed different adverse effects: - used different scales for rating adverse effects; - the concentration of fluoride in the water the subjects have consumed and the level of dietary intake are not reported, not investigated or are unknown; - participants move residence during their lives therefore have varying exposure to different levels of fluoride from water and the diet and different exposure times at different levels of intake; and - were older studies prior to changes in dental policies in Australia.
+- no national data for Australia or New Zealand; - reviewed different adverse effects; - used different scales for rating adverse effects; - the concentration of fluoride in the water the subjects have consumed and the level of dietary intake are not reported, not investigated or are unknown; - participants move residence during their lives therefore have varying exposure to different levels of fluoride from water and the diet and different exposure times at different levels of intake; and - were older studies prior to changes in dental policies in Australia.